aliroemhildt/whats-cookin/README.md

 - cd into `whats-cookin`
 - run `npm install`
 - run `npm start`
-- [http://localhost:8080/](http://localhost:8080) to open application in browser
+- use [http://localhost:8080/](http://localhost:8080) to open application in browser

 ---------------------------------------